Atrociously/stilts/book/src/language/inheritance_expressions.md

 ---

-Distinct from the concept of *block expressions* a stilts *inheritance block* is used to define secions of templates which can be overriden by child templates.
+Distinct from the concept of *block expressions* a stilts *inheritance block* is used to define secions of templates which can both be overriden by a potential child template and overrides a potential parent.

+The same expression is used in parent and child templates to perform their related tasks.
+On the parent defining a block means providing a section that any child templates **can** override, while in the child template defining a block means overridding the block that is defined by the parent.

+A *block* only works in conjunction with the *extends* expressions to provide an inheritance structure to reduce template code duplication.
+This is best accomplished by writing most boilerplate into a base template that other child templates are able to extend and overwrite pieces of to create their own functionality.

 ### base.html
-A parent/base template defines as many blocks as it wants, these blocks define overwriteable sections of template that child templates can overwrite to inject code into the context provided by the parent template.
+A parent/base template defines as many blocks as it wants wherever it wants.
+It can even put code into those blocks to provide default data in case a child template does not override the block.

 ```stilts
 <!DOCTYPE html>